-The information in this prospectus is not complete and may be changed or supplemented.
-No securities described in this prospectus can be sold until the registration statement that we filed to cover the securities has become effective under the rules of the Securities and Exchange Commission.
-This prospectus is not an offer to sell the securities, nor is it a solicitation of an offer to buy the securities, in any state where an offer or sale of the securities is not permitted.
+The information in this preliminary prospectus supplement and the accompanying prospectus is not complete and may be changed.
+The registration statement that we filed with the Securities and Exchange Commission relating to the securities has become effective.
+This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell the securities, nor are they a solicitation of an offer to buy the securities, in any state where an offer or sale of the securities is not permitted.